Muhu-Muza/enterprise-dashboard/README.md

 # Enterprise Dashboard
-This is a dashboard built in react using the next.js framework
+This is a dashboard built in react using the next.js framework and styled using tailwind.css

 ## Getting Started